 While shopping at a store, have you ever noticed two similar items?
 Maybe you were drawn to one based on the color, graphics, or text of its packaging?
 This common experience is not unlike A/B testing.
-However, when it comes to marketing, the A/B test may seem more like buzz-phrase than an actual tool for transitioning in new content.
+However, when it comes to marketing, the A/B test may seem more like buzz phrase than an actual tool for transitioning into new content.
 Though, you’d be wrong to dismiss it.

 A/B testing is one of the most effective ways to understand user experience through web design and development.
 All you need to get started is a metric for success and two different but similar ads, web pages, or emails to experiment with among your consumers.
 The content they choose could tell you a lot about your current strategy.

 Ready to subject your website visitors to a calculated content quiz?
 Study up on the ABCs of A/B testing before you get started on your next marketing campaign.

 A is for Accessibility

 Developing an accessible website means eliminating roadblocks — especially the ones that take your users on a detour (away from your call-to-action).
 These barriers to success could be anything from long, tedious forms to too-small text.
 Whatever the issue, if you suspect an element is detracting from an inbound marketing metric, create a B test that addresses it and let your users’ clicking do the talking.

 B is for Best Practices